 Unlike some providers, PureVPN doesn’t offer a free version.
 This isn’t a bad thing, as free products typically don’t offer the features most people need from a VPN.
 There is simply one paid plan which differs in price depending on the length of term you sign up for.

-To try the service for one month, it will cost you $11.95 (GBP £9.04).
-You can get a decent discount for signing up for six months at $8.95 (GBP £6.77) per month, but the steepest discount is for a two-year plan at $2.91 (GBP £2.20) per month.
-Note that there is no one-year option, something that’s offered by most providers.
-Overall, prices are about average compared to other large providers.
-All terms come with a 7-day money-back guarantee, although this is pretty tight considering many providers extend this to 30 or even 45 days.
+To try the service for one month, it will cost you $10.95 (GBP £8.04).
+You can get a decent discount for signing up for one year at $4.92 (GBP £3.61) per month, but the steepest discount is for a two-year plan at $2.88 (GBP £2.11) per month.
+Overall, prices are about average compared to other large providers, although we have seen some better deals on one-year terms.
+All plans come with a seven-day money-back guarantee, which is nice, but is pretty tight considering many providers extend this to 30 or even 45 days.

 There is one more option if you’re really on the fence and that’s to sign up for a three-day trial for a non-refundable fee of $2.50 (GBP £1.89).
-PureVPN offers a large selection of payment options, including credit card, PayPal, Alipay, various coin payments, Cashu, and even gift cards.
+PureVPN offers a large selection of payment options, including most major credit cards, PayPal, Alipay, various coin payment platforms, Cashu, and even gift cards.

 So what does your money get you?
-Once you sign up, you can use the service on up to five simultaneous devices.
+Once you sign up, you can use the service on up to five devices simultaneously.
 Apps are available for Windows, MacOS, iOS, Android.
-It’s also compatible with Linux and various devices, including Amazon Fire TV and Amazon Fire TV Stick.
+PureVPN is compatible with Linux and various devices, including Amazon Fire TV and Amazon Fire TV Stick.
 You’ll have access to a decent network of over 750 servers in more than 140 countries.